Gitpabora/Data_reduction_compression/README.md

 This allows reduction of space with the newer projection.
 Each of the ellipsoid axes with maximal dispersion is choosen.

 ### The steps in PCA mathematics

 Step1.
-Calculate the covariance matrix of the data step2.
-Extract the eigenvectors and the eigenvalues of that matrix Step3.
+Calculate the covariance matrix of the data

+step2.
+Extract the eigenvectors and the eigenvalues of that matrix

+Step3.
 Select the number of desired dimensions and filter the eigenvectors to match it, sorting them by their associated eigenvalue

 Step4.
 Multiply the original space by the feature vector generated in the previous step.

-The compression ratio calculated for a experimented components : new_number_of_values in the image matrix =570*components+985*components+components compression ratio = ((original_number_of_values-new_number_of_values after applying PCA )/original_number_of_values)*100

 | Algorithm                         | The detailed implementation  notepads |